✨ One of my faves! ✨

 Long Review:

 I got this game as part of the itch.io Racial Justice bundle, and I’m so glad I did.
-I might never have heard of it if not for that, and that would’ve been a shame because I’ve been loving it!
-And the more I play it, the more I find to love.
+I might never have heard of it if not for that, and that would’ve been a shame because this is now one of my all-time favorite games, and the more I played it, the more I found to love!

 This is a post-apocalyptic turn-based strategy/puzzle/survival game.
-Basically, for each “level” (I don’t know what else to call them), you move around a small grid collecting supplies, rescuing people, clearing the road, repairing/filling/equipping your car, etc., but you can only do so much or move so far in one turn, and then the creatures get their turn to try and kill you.
-And the further you get in the game, the harder it gets.
+For each “level,” you move around a small grid collecting supplies, rescuing people, clearing the road, repairing/filling/equipping your car, etc., but you can only do so much or move so far in one turn, and then the creatures get their turn to try and kill you.
+And the further you get, the harder it gets.

-There are no instructions, but the more you play, the more you start to understand the gameplay, like how to transfer items from one character to another, how each creature moves, how to gauge how many things you’ll be able to do in one turn, etc. Or you can probably find a guide online.
-This webpage has some great tips.
-Though, honestly, part of the fun was not knowing all the tricks and having it really be a struggle the first time I played (and at that time there was only one difficulty, which is now hard mode).
-But one particularly good thing to know is that YOU CAN RESTART LEVELS.
-(I don’t think that setting was automatically turned on when I started playing, but it might be now with updates.)
+There are no instructions, but the more you play, the more you start to understand, like how each creature moves, what items do, etc. Or you can find a guide.
+Though part of the fun was not knowing all the tricks and having it really be a struggle the first time I played.

-But it’s more than just solving the puzzle of each level.
+It does not have an actual story or characters, but every playthrough becomes a story, and it sort of has however much depth you give it.
 Sometimes you have to make hard decisions.
 Are you willing to steal to get what you need to survive?
 How about to murder?
 Are you willing to leave someone behind, or purposely sacrifice them, if it means getting the rest of your group out alive?
 What do you do if you come across multiple survivors who need rescuing, but you only have space for one in your car?

 I also love reading the two-sentence mini bios for characters.
-(I call them characters, they’re randomized people you move around the grid, and the only thing that affects gameplay is whatever special abilities they have.)
+(I call them characters, they’re just randomized people you move around the grid.)
 I can’t tell you how times I’ve started a new game, quit, new game, etc. just to see more bios.
 Sometimes they’re silly.
 Sometimes they’re poignant.
 That’s kind of how the whole game is.
 Silly yet poignant.
 It makes you laugh but also makes you think.
 Sometimes it makes you sad.
 I came across one character who was looking for her kid.
 One who had been living in his car.
 Some miss things from their old life.
 Some like the way things are now.
 There’s even diversity!
-Again, none of it has any effect on anything, but I still dig it.
+None of it has any effect, but I still dig it.
 I’ve come across disabilities mentioned in bios (prosthetic leg, asthma, losing sight in one eye).
-Characters, in dialogue and bios, have mentioned partners of the same gender.
+Characters have mentioned partners of the same gender.
 There are POC and elderly characters (that last one is a bit of an assumption since I’m pretty much basing it on white hair).
 For a game that’s not character-based, the devs managed to make me care about these little people a heck of a lot.

 The ending was fitting and very in-keeping with the silly yet poignant vibe.
 It made me feel things, and I wasn’t expecting it to.
 I loved that the developers gave players a quiet moment to reflect like that.

 Also, there are dogs!
 And they have the cutest names!
 And you can pet them!
 And bring them with you!
 And they can wear backpacks and hats!
+(There’s even an all dogs mode, and yes the dogs can drive.)
 In my first playthrough, I used one of mine to steal supplies from traders for me since he could move farther in one turn and I could keep the car running for our quick getaway, and it always gave me a good laugh to frantically shout-whisper, “Get in the car, Prinkles!” at my computer as though it were happening in real time and I were really there.
-It also cracks me up that when you “inspect” items while in a dog’s POV, they’re described from the dog’s POV.
+It also cracks me up that when you “inspect” items as a dog, they’re described from the dog’s POV.
 It’s useless when you actually want to know what an item does, but funny enough that I wasn’t even mad.
 And I love it when they carry knives around in their mouths.
-I’m so glad they included dogs because it makes the game 100x better.
-Well, except for when they get killed, of course, but just don’t get them killed and you’re good!
+Warning, dogs can get killed, but just keep them safe and you’re good!

 The graphics are interesting and beautiful, both the gameplay grids and the little cut scenes.
-There’s so much more to see than what I’ve shared in these few screenshots.
-I also appreciate the attention to detail, like how the characters wrap their arms around their bodies and shiver when standing around in the cold settings during gameplay.
+I also appreciate the attention to detail, like how the characters wrap their arms around their bodies and shiver when standing around in the cold settings.
 How the time of day shifts with each stop.
 How there’s weather, like snow and rain.

-The music is great too, sometimes tense, sometimes eerie, and really adds to the mood of the game.
+The music is great, sometimes tense, sometimes eerie, and really adds to the mood of the game.
+The radio plays music too, and especially when you use it at a rest stop, it is such a vibe.

 I don’t know how long my first run took me because I didn’t get this on a platform that keeps track, but it had to be at least ten hours.
-And I’ve already played for many more since then.
+And I’ve played for many more since then (I’m thinking at least 25 hours total).
+I initially got it in a bundle but have now paid $6.99 on sale on Steam.
+(It deserves full price, but I have limited money right now.)

-There is just so much interesting stuff in this game, so many ways to solve the levels, so much variety, so much opportunity to choose how you want to play and even what kind of person you want your team to be.
-Overland combines humor, poignancy, and fun, challenging gameplay in the perfect way, not to mention the beautiful graphics and attention to detail.
+There is just so much interesting stuff in this game, with the opportunity to choose how you want to play and what kind of people you want your team to be.
+Overland combines humor, poignancy, and fun, challenging gameplay in the perfect way, not to mention the beautiful graphics, moody music, and attention to detail.
 This is going down as one of my favorite games, and I absolutely recommend it!

 How could I not with such good doggos? 😉